Trump rally called ‘dangerous move’ in age of coronavirus

 In its final phase of reopening, Oklahoma now allows public gatherings of any size as long as organizers consider social distancing.
 Participants at any large gathering should stay 6 feet (1.8 meters) apart and wear a cloth face covering when distancing is a challenge, the state health department said.

 The state has a relatively low death rate compared with the rest of the nation, but new cases are rising.
-In Tulsa, cases are increasing, with 71 new cases reported Friday.
+In Tulsa, there were 82 new cases reported Saturday, a new high in daily increases for the county.
 The Tulsa Health Department already was investigating an outbreak linked to an indoor gathering of a large group of people.

-“I have concerns about large groups of people gathering indoors for prolonged lengths of time,” Bruce Dart, executive director of the Tulsa Health Department, said in a statement Friday.
-“It is imperative that anyone who chooses to host or attend a gathering take the steps to stay safe.”
+Citing the spike in cases, Dart said he wished the rally would postponed to a later date “when the virus isn’t as large a concern as it is today.”

+“I think it’s an honor for Tulsa to have a sitting president want to come and visit our community, but not during a pandemic,” Dart said in an interview Saturday with the Tulsa World.

 Dart said the risk of spreading the virus increases with higher numbers of people congregating for longer periods of time.